rackerlabs/docs-core-infra-user-guide/cloud-ops/limits.rst

 assigned in a Cloud Servers configuration.

-When you are logged in to the Cloud Control Panel, you can see absolute limits defined for Cloud Servers, along with your current consumption of the limited resources, by clicking your account number and then :mycloud:`Resource Limits <account#resource-limits>`.
+When you are logged in to the Cloud Control Panel, you can see absolute limits defined for servers, along with your current consumption of the limited resources, by clicking the **Account: yourUserName** menu and selecting :mycloud:`Resource Limits <account#resource-limits>`.

 Rate limits